-- Account interface is outdated
+Account interface is outdated

+>

-InterServer pricing starts at $5/mo for shared hosting without a discount.
+> InterServer pricing starts at $5/mo for shared hosting without a discount.
 However, this company provides every type of hosting in its own operated datacenters.
-You can choose ASP.NET hosting, VPS, dedicated servers, collocations, or data storage options.
+You can choose ASP.NET hosting, cheap VPS, dedicated servers, collocations, or data storage options.
 Each of the options is priced a little below the industry standard.

+>

-|ASP.NET hosting||Hosting using Windows interface.|
+> |ASP.NET hosting||Hosting using Windows interface.|